 Yes!
-Please visit one of our six Southern California locations and hand-select your stone.
-Our customer service representatives will help you tag your material for delivery and answer all of your questions.
+Please visit one of our seven Southern California locations to hand-select your stone.
+Our sales specialists will help you tag material for delivery and answer all of your questions.

 Yes, we have both.
 Sales and clearance items are store-specific and are posted monthly on our Promotions page.
 We also recommend signing up for our monthly email newsletter or following us on social media to make sure you don't miss out on the savings!

-Because most of our materials are a product of nature, we include the following disclaimer on all sales: All stone is a product of nature and cannot be guaranteed for color, shape, uniformity, or tendency to fracture.
-The variation of color, shape and texture is inherent to and an integral part of the characteristics of natural stone.
+Because natural stone is a product of nature, we include the following disclaimer on all sales: All stone is a product of nature and cannot be guaranteed for color, shape, uniformity, or tendency to fracture.
+The variation of color, shape, and texture is inherent to and an integral part of the characteristics of natural stone.
 Installers should be aware of and discard any irregular or abnormal piece that might be present prior to installation.
-However, since we believe in the quality of our products, please don’t hesitate to get in touch with us if something is wrong with your purchase.
-We will always do our absolute best to please our customers so they enjoy success with their projects.